chong0810/ReadMeGenerator/demo/DemoREADME.md

 # Installation

-The following necessary dependencies must be installed to run the application properly: inquirer and dotevn
+The following necessary dependencies must be installed to run the application properly: dotenv and inquirer

 # Usage

-​This application is used for To show user how to use this app
+​This application is used for To create random stuff

 # License

-This project is licensed under the MIT license.
+This project is license under the MIT license.

 # Contributing

-​Contributors: Random contributor
+​Contributors: Random Contributor and awesome person

 # Tests

-To run tests, you need to run the following command: node index.js
+To run tests, you need to run the following command: node index,js

 # Questions

-If you have any questions about the repo, open an issue or contact username directly username@gcompany.com.
+If you have any questions about the repo, open an issue or contact randomUserName directly randomEMail@address.com.